 Liquidity risk results from the System's potential inability to meet its obligations associated with the financial liabilities as they come due.
 The System manages its liquidity risk by forecasting cash flows from operations and anticipating investing and financing activities and maintaining credit facilities to ensure it has sufficient available funds to meet current and foreseeable financial requirements.
-There can be no assurance that the System will be successful in achieving the results set out in its internal cash flow projections.
-At certain times of the year, the System is dependent upon the continued availability of its credit facilities.
+At certain times of the year, the System is dependent on the continued availability of its credit facilities.

-The table below is a maturity analysis of the System's financial liabilities as at March 31, 2016:
+The table below is a maturity analysis of the System's financial liabilities as at March 31, 2017: